-LAS VEGAS – It takes a mix of information technology, corporate strategy, a data-driven culture, and people with the right skills to implement analytics that generate business value.
+LAS VEGAS – It takes a mix of information technology, corporate strategy, a data-driven culture, and people with the right skills to implement big data analytics that generate business value.
 And IBM spent this year’s Information on Demand conference here seeking to address all of these points.

 Among the highlights of IBM’s fusillade of announcements were technologies designed to boost performance of its data platforms and the security of systems using the open source Hadoop Distributed File System.
 It introduced new capabilities to its analytics software, including SPSS Analytic Catalyst, to make the onerous process of preparing data for analysis lighter both in terms of labor and the advanced skills required.
 It updated InfoSphere Data Explorer, a cloud-based application development framework, with features to ease data integration tasks.